 We expect our technology and development expenses to increase for the foreseeable future as we continue to invest in the development of our proprietary system.
-On an annual basis, we expect our technology and development expenses to increase as a percentage of our total revenue over the near term as a result of higher amortization costs related to our planned capital expenditures to improve the architecture of our proprietary system.
+On an annual basis, we expect our technology and development expenses to remain steady as a percentage of our total revenue.
 Our technology and development expenses may fluctuate as a percentage of our total revenue from period to period due to the seasonality of our total revenue and the timing and extent of our technology and development expenses.